Business Tips

 • Called up Share Capital

-• Paid up Share Capital
+• Paid-up Share Capital

-Authorised Capital of Company
+Authorised Capital of Paid-upy

 The Authorised Capital is the maximum amount a company can raise from its shareholders as Share Capital.

-This amount will be mentioned in the Capital Clause of Memorandum of Association (MOA) of the Company.
+This amount will be mentioned in the Capital Clause of the Memorandum of Association (MOA) of the Company.

 PROCEDURE OF INCREASE IN AUTHORISED CAPITAL:-

-2.Calling of Board Meeting of Board of Directors (BOD):-
+2. Capital of Board Meeting of Board of Directors (BOD):-

-Approve and issue notice of EGM along with agenda & explanatory statement to all members, directors & auditor of the company.
+Approve and issue notice of EGM along with agenda & explanatory statement to all members, directors & auditor of the Company.

-3.Holding of Extraordinary General Meeting (EGM) and pass resolution
+3. Holding of Extraordinary General Meeting (E GM) and passing a resolution

-4.Alteration in Memorandum of Association(MOA):-
+4.Alteration in Memorandum passingsa sociation(MOA ):-

 ROC COMPLIANCE WITH REGARD TO THIS: